notasausage/pi-hole-unbound-wireguard/README.md

 Once you've added this port forwarding on your network's router, restart the device and now you should be able to connect to your WireGuard VPN from outside your network and enjoy the benefits of network-level ad-blocking from anywhere, at any time!

+## Checking for a DNS Leak

+When connected to your VPN from outside the network, you can check to see if there are any leaks in your DNS lookups using the [DNS Leak Test service](https://dnsleaktest.com).

 ## References
 There are several write-ups out there on how to do this, as well as install scripts to do it for you.
 Since the Raspberry Pi was meant to be a learning tool, I used this opportunity to figure things out on my own with the help of documentation from both software creators and the community.
 If it weren't for the latter, I doubt I would've been able to do this on my own.
 Thanks to everyone who has taken the time to share their knowledge, and experience, in setting up a Raspberry Pi.